 - Tuesday Meeting.
-The meeting on Tuesday focuses on domestic and social issues.
+The meeting on Tuesday focused on domestic and social issues.
 Choe Yong-nim was until recently responsible for organizing this meeting in consultation with Kim Jongun's Personal Secretariat.
-It is currently not clear whether he has retained this responsibility since giving up the post of Premier to Pak Pong-ju.
+This role presumably moved to Pak Pong-ju when he became Premier in 2013.
 Both Choe and Pak have carried out on-going inspections across economic related entities.
 Unheard of in the Kim Jong-il era, the Premier now appears to be actively engaged in information gathering for the center and, as such, would be one of the Supreme Leader's closest advisors on domestic matters.
-Presumably the Tuesday meetings include individuals with relevant and critical portfolios inside the Party and government.
-From the Party, regular invitees likely include: the KWP secretaries for Light Industry, Education, Pyongyang Affairs, Propaganda and Agitation, General Affairs, Personnel, and Finance, as well as relevant KWP department directors and provincial secretaries.
-From the Cabinet and wider government, regular invitees likely include: the Premier, vice premiers, relevant ministers, relevant SPA leadership, and the head of the State Planning Commission. - Friday Meeting.
-The meeting on Friday focuses on military and security matters, as well as particularly sensitive foreign policy issues, such as inter-Korean relations and North Korea's ties with China and the United States.
-Kim Kyong-hui, in her role as guarantor of the Kim Family equities, is responsible for pulling together this meeting and reportedly takes the lead in preparing her nephew in a private meeting beforehand (possibly with Jang Song-taek and Kim Kyok-sik).
-Presumably the Friday meeting includes top officials from the Central Military Commission, the National Defense Commission, and the Cabinet.
-Friday meetings, more so than the Tuesday meetings, may also take place in a much smaller setting, depending on the sensitivity of the issues under discussion.
-The January 25 meeting, which was on a Friday, suggests that this may not be an uncommon occurrence.
+Presumably the Tuesday meetings included individuals with relevant and critical portfolios inside the Party and government.
+From the Party, regular invitees likely included: the KWP secretaries for Light Industry, Education, Pyongyang Affairs, Propaganda and Agitation, General Affairs, Personnel, and Finance, as well as relevant KWP department directors and provincial secretaries.
+From the Cabinet and wider government, regular invitees likely included: the Premier, vice premiers, relevant ministers, relevant SPA leadership, and the head of the State Planning Commission.230 - Friday Meeting.
+The meeting on Friday focused on military and security matters, as well as particularly sensitive foreign policy issues, such as inter-Korean relations and North Korea's ties with China and the United States.
+Kim Kyong-hui, in her role as guarantor of the Kim Family equities, was responsible for pulling together this meeting and reportedly took the lead in preparing her nephew in a private meeting beforehand (possibly with Jang Song-taek and Kim Kyok-sik).
+Presumably the Friday meeting included top officials from the Central Military Commission, the National Defense Commission, and the Cabinet.
+Friday meetings, more so than the Tuesday meetings, also likely took place in a much smaller setting, depending on the sensitivity of the issues under discussion.
+The 25 January meeting, which was on a Friday, suggested that this may not have been an uncommon occurrence.231

-Allegedly, the Friday dinner party includes participants from both the Tuesday and Friday meetings.
+228 Allegedly, the Friday dinner party included participants from both the Tuesday and Friday meetings.
 Author's interviews in Seoul, April 2013.